TheBnl/oneminuteat_bookletgenerator/README.md

 # OneMinuteAt Publication Generator

 One Minute At Publication Generator is an booklet generator that converts a logfile into an printable html page.
 One Minute At is an series of visual archives to show data i intercepted in short sessions.
-This repository holds an node.js generator scripts that transforms my captured logfile into an printable pdf
+This repository holds an node.js generator scripts that transforms my captured logfile into an printable pdf.

 To generate a booklet you need to run the fllowing comand from terminal: